HeshanKarunaratne/notes/README.md

     39 .
 What is an error in Java?
     - Error is the subclass of Throwable class in java
     - Exceptions which cannot be recovered are called as errors in java
+    - They cannot be handled by the application code, and they are not meant to be caught or handled using exception handling mechanisms like try-catch blocks
+    - They are caused by problems outside the control of the application, such as system failures or resource exhaustion
+    - ex: OutOfMemoryError, StackOverflowError

     40 .
 Can we have try block without catch block?
-    - Each try block requires atleast one catch block or finally block
+    - Each try block requires at-least one catch block or finally block

     41 .
 What is checked and unchecked Exception in Java?
     - Checked Exception(Compile time exception)
         1. All the subclasses of Throwable except RuntimeException and its subclasses are checked Exception
         2. Checked Exception should be thrown with keyword throws or provided try catch block else program would not compile
         3. Examples
-            - IOException
-            - SQIException
-            - FileNotFoundException
-            - ClassNotFoundException
+            - FileNotFoundException: Occurs when a file specified cannot be found by a FileInputStream or a RandomAccessFile
+            - IOException: A broad exception indicating an I/O problem, such as the failure of reading from or writing to a file
+            - SQLException: Indicates a problem accessing a database through JDBC
+            - ClassNotFoundException: Occurs when the specified class is not found by the ClassLoader
             - InvocationTargetException
     - Unchecked Exception
         1. All subclasses of RuntimeException are called unchecked Exception
         2. Program compiles even if we do not catch the exception or throws the exception
         3. Examples
-            - ArithmeticException
-            - IndexOutOfBoundsException
-            - NullPointerException
-            - NumberFormatException
+            - ArithmeticException: Performing arithmetic operations that result in an error, like dividing by zero
+            - IndexOutOfBoundsException: Thrown when attempting to access an array element at an index that is outside the bounds of the array
+            - NullPointerException: Occurs when you try to access or manipulate an object reference that has a null value
+            - NumberFormatException: Arises when attempting to convert a string to a numeric type, but the string does not contain a valid numeric value
             - UnsupportedOperationException

     42 .
 Explain the importance of finally over return statement?
-    - 'finally' block is more important than return statement when both are present in a program.
-For example if there is any return statement present inside try or catch block , and finally block is also present first finally statement will be executed and then return statement will be considered
+    - 'finally' block is more important than return statement when both are present in a program
+    - For resource cleanup
+    - Guaranteed execution
+    - Centralized cleanup code in one place
     - 'finally' will not work in JVM shutdowns

     43 .
 Explain when ClassNotFoundException will be raised ?
-    - When JVM tries to load a class by its string name, and couldn’t able to find the class classNotFoundException will be thrown
+    -  Occurs when the JVM tries to load a class dynamically at runtime using Class.forName() or ClassLoader.loadClass(), but the specified class cannot be found in the classpath
+    - This can occur due to a missing jar or classpath issue
+    - This is a checked exception which occurs at runtime

     44 .
 Explain when NoClassDefFoundError will be raised ?
     - JVM tries to load the class but no definition for that class is found.
 The class may exist at compile time but unable to find at runtime